 My Observations:

-Primarily speaking the Lavazza machine creates an incredibly similar coffee to the Nespresso original, only in the tests I’ve done I’ve found it to be mildly hotter and slightly stronger than Nespresso.
+Generally speaking the Lavazza machine creates a very similar coffee to the Nespresso original, only in the tests I’ve done I’ve found it to be slightly hotter and slightly stronger than Nespresso.

-This system has an integrated milk frother, Lavazza’s respond to to the Aeroccino – and the integrated bit, just suggests that it fits on the base which comes with this machine.
+This system has an integrated milk frother, Lavazza’s answer to the Aeroccino – and the integrated bit, just means that it fits on the base which comes with this machine.

 Check Price – Amazon UK